 From Dallas: Hop on I-35 S. Crank some tunes, watch the Texas countryside go by, and stay on the interstate for 274 miles.
 A little over four hours later, you’ll find yourself in San Antonio.
 Yes, it really is that straight forward.

-From Austin: Hop on I-35 S. Once again, crank some tunes and catch a glimpse of the Texas countryside as you cruise for about 80 miles.
+From Austin: Hop on I-35 S. catch a glimpse of the Texas countryside as you cruise for about 80 miles.
 You’ll see the sign for San Antonio in under two hours.
 Again, easy as can be.

-From Houston: Hop on I-10 W. Leave the coastline behind as you crank the tunes, take in the Texas countryside, and stay on the road for 197 miles.
+From Houston: Hop on I-10 W. Leave the coastline behind as you take in the Texas countryside, and stay on the road for 197 miles.
 It’s not as close as Austin, not as far as Dallas, but a quick drive nonetheless.